 Favorite place to live In San Francisco: Mission District, Albion & Sycamore St. 1991-1999

-Favorite event in SF: I saw the Violent Femmes play at the Haight Street fair 1988
+Favorite event in SF: I saw the Violent Femmes play for free at the Haight Street fair 1988

 Favorite bar: 821

 Favorite free thing to do in the city: Visiting the San Francisco Art institute on Chestnut, there’s a great view and there’s Diego Rivera on display